-As you read over the names listed in Matthew, which is a summary of the Old Testament story, you recall God's promise to Abraham to be a blessing to all the nations.
+As you read over the names listed in Matthew, which is a

+summary of the Old Testament story, you recall God's promise to Abraham to be a blessing to all the nations.
 You think about Isaac and how he obtained his wife, Rachel.
 You think of Jacob and Esau how they struggled in the womb.
 You recall how Jacob was tricked and ended up with two wives and two handmaids resulting in twelve sons that became the founding families for the nation Israel.

-In this genealogy listing, you see four women listed.
+In this genealogy listing, you see five women listed.
 This is rare since the family tree usually only listed the men.
 Tamar is the first woman listed.
-She tricked Judah to give her a son to continue the family line of her husband.
+She is the one that tricked Judah to give her a son to continue the family line of her husband.
 Next, we find Ruth, the Moabite listed in Jesus' genealogy.
-The Book of Ruth is one of the sixty-six books in the Bible.
-We see Rahab listed in the family tree of Jesus.
+She married Boaz and her story is found in the Book of Ruth, which is one of the sixty-six books in the Bible.
+We also see Rahab listed in the family tree of Jesus.
 She was the one that welcomed the spies into Jericho and hid them.
 It is said she was a prostitute.
 God uses many people, with varied pasts and histories, to accomplish His will.

-The fourth woman listed was Bathsheba, who was bathing on the roof of her home when King David was enticed by her beauty, committed adultery with her since she was married to Uriah, which caused David to allow Uriah to be murdered on the battlefield.
+The fourth woman listed was Bathsheba, who was bathing on the roof of her home when King David was enticed by her beauty, committed adultery with her since she was married to Uriah.
+Later David, in attempts to cover up Bathsheba's pregnancy, planned and caused Uriah to be intentionally killed on the battlefield.
+And of course, the list would not be complete without listing Mary, the mother of Jesus.